 The Board is actively engaged in succession planning for both Executive and Non-Executive roles to ensure that the Board can retain its effectiveness in future.
 Succession plans extend to cover the loss of members of senior management.

-The Committee completed the process of recruiting two new Non-Executive Directors and in February 2022 Lynzi Harrison and Andrew Horsley were appointed to the Board.
+The Committee will lead the process to appoint a new Chief Executive, ensuring, as with all senior appointments, there is a transparent process to obtain the most suitable candidate.
+External advisers will be appointed to search the market for candidates.